 Since 2002, Cornell University Library has been able to offer select scholars financial assistance for expenses incurred when they come to conduct research on sexuality with sources in the Division of Rare and Manuscript Collections (RMC).
 The Phil Zwickler Memorial Research Grants, made possible through the generosity of the Phil Zwickler Charitable and Memorial Foundation, have assisted numerous exciting projects.
-Applications are due annually by March 31.
+Applications this year are due by May 31, 2023.

 Zwickler, a filmmaker and journalist who devoted his talents to communicating ideas about lesbian and gay rights and the AIDS crisis, died in 1991 at age 36.
 Documentation of his life and work are preserved in Cornell’s Human Sexuality Collection, a program in RMC that seeks to encourage the study of sexuality and sexual politics by preserving and making accessible relevant primary sources that document historical shifts in the social construction of sexuality.
 Collecting efforts go especially to groups excluded from mainstream culture and focus primarily in the United States from the 19th century onward.
 Our primary sources include print material, manuscript collections, as well as some ephemera, artwork, and audio-visual material.

 More information about our holdings can be found through: